maizzle/maizzle.com/content/docs/upgrade-guide.md

 Maizzle 5 is a major framework rewrite that comes with awesome new features and improvements, but also includes a few breaking changes.

-Migrating to Maizzle 5 should take less than 10 minutes for most users.
+Migrating an existing project to Maizzle 5 takes less than 10 minutes in most cases.

 ## Node.js